Go Back Up

 If you experience a loss of coverage through your employer or a family member's company, you might qualify for a special enrollment period.

-However, you won't qualify for a special enrollment period if you lost your job-based coverage because you voluntarily dropped the health insurance coverage during the plan year or lost your coverage because you didn't pay your premium.
+But, you won't qualify for an SEP if you lost your job-based health coverage because you voluntarily dropped it during the plan year or lost your coverage because you didn't pay your premium.

 Common reasons for losing job-based coverage include: